sadanand-singh/Blog/content/post/moveToHugo.md

 description:
 ---

-I have been using [Nikola] to build this blog.
+I have been using [Nikola] to build this Blog.
 Its a great static site build system that is based on Python.
 However, It has some crazy amount of dependencies (to have reasonable looking site).
 It uses [restructured text (rst)][rst] as the primary language for